seanreed1111/sql-recipes/recipes.md

 # Categorizing Noncategorical Data
 ## Problem
-## You need to SUMmarize a set of values that are not naturally categorical.
+## You need to summarize a set of values that are not naturally categorical.
 ## Solution
 ## Use an expression to group the values into categories.